Maria Adams, MS, MPH, RD

 This chart from the American Academy of Nutrition and Dietetics spotlights foods that are either low or moderate in oxalates.
 If you have calcium stones, it is important to decrease your sodium intake as well.

 Coffee, fruit and vegetable juice (from the recommended list), fruit punch

 Apples, apricots (fresh or canned), avocado, bananas, cherries (sweet), cranberries, grapefruit, red or green grapes, lemon and lime juice, melons, nectarines, papayas, peaches, pears, pineapples, oranges, strawberries (fresh), tangerines

 Artichokes, asparagus, bamboo shoots, broccoli, brussels sprouts, cabbage, cauliflower, chayote squash, chicory, corn, cucumbers, endive, lettuce, lima beans, mushrooms, onions, peas, peppers, potatoes, radishes, rutabagas, zucchini

 Egg noodles, rye bread, cooked and dry cereals without nuts or bran, crackers with unsalted tops, white or wild rice

 Meat, fish, poultry, eggs, egg whites, egg replacements

-Homemade soup (using the recommended veggies and meat), low-sodium bouillon, low-sodium canned
+Homemade soup (using the recommended vegetables and meat), low-sodium bouillon, low-sodium canned

 Cookies, cakes, ice cream, pudding without chocolate or nuts, candy without chocolate or nuts

 Butter, margarine, cream, oil, salad dressing, mayonnaise

 Unsalted potato chips or pretzels, herbs (like garlic, garlic powder, onion powder), lemon juice, salt-free seasoning blends, vinegar

 Beer, cola, wine, buttermilk, lemonade or limeade (without added vitamin C), milk